HRKings/GitGud/Flow/GitGud_Flow.md

 **Merging Rules:**

 - You only merge from master, once all the changes from a version are ready;
-- You can only merge hotfix branches.
+- You can only merge hotfix branches;
+- When merging, you should make a Pull Request with a changelog and squash the commits.

 **Naming:**